dmiau/Personalized-Compass/Compass[transparent]/README.txt

 What kind of location vector do you want to generate?
 2:03PM.
 Should I take a nap or not?

 10:15PM.
 I felt hard to concentrate.
-I know there are issues in generateRandomLocations. distr needs to be cached.
+I know there are issues in generateRandomLocateLocations. distr needs to be cached.

 -------------------------------------------------------------------
 1.28.2015